 We are one of the largest and most pluralistic faculties in the Northwest with more than 20 tenured and tenure-track faculty members and nearly 30 full-time faculty.
 Gonzaga University’s Master of Arts in Philosophy affords you the opportunity to engage in coursework and research on an extremely wide and diverse range of topics.
 A hallmark of the graduate experience at Gonzaga is close work with faculty members throughout the department.
 In keeping with our Jesuit mission, our graduate students explore the significance of philosophy for fundamental questions of human meaning and value.

 History of Western Philosophy

-Social and Applied Ethics
+Social and Practical Philosophy

-- comprehensive written examination on a reading list of key texts in the history of philosophy with a follow-up oral examination;
+- Comprehensive written examination on a reading list of key texts in the history of philosophy with a follow-up oral examination;

-- logic requirement, which can be satisfied either by coursework or a competence examination.
+- Logic requirement, which can be satisfied either by coursework or a competence examination.